 What Is Zero-Knowledge Crypton Framework?

-How It Works ?
+How Does It Work?

-Working with it is not dissimilar to using a “Backend as a Service".
-Crypton-based applications are developed completely on the client, and the server acts as a “dumb pipe” to store and retreive data.
-There are some exceptions to the dumb pipe rule, such as users must prove that they know an account’s password before their encrypted keyring is sent to them.
-However, these considerations are abstracted out and application developers do not need to be concerned about them.
+Working with it is similar to utilising a “Backend as a Service.”
+Crypton-based applications are entirely developed on the client, with the server serving only as a “dumb pipe” to store and retrieve data.
+The dumb pipe rule has some exceptions, such as requiring users to prove that they know an account’s password before receiving their encrypted keyring.
+These considerations, however, have been abstracted away, and application developers do not need to be concerned about them.
 Because it is such a nice system, there may be a problem if you forget your password because it was never sent to the server for security reasons.

-How To Install Encryptr In Ubuntu/Linux Mint Or Other Debian Based Distributions
+How To Install Encryptr In Ubuntu

 Download .deb packages of Encryptr for Linux, based on your system architecture.